InnerLoopLLC/OculusPlatformBP/README.md

 + [Leaderboards](https://developer.oculus.com/documentation/unreal/ps-leaderboards/)

 ## Legal
-*OculusPlatformBP Plugin* by ItsNotMeTrustMe *(Brian Edward Hicks)* of InnerLoop LLC, 2020 This plugin was not created by, or in partnership with, Oculus or Epic Games.
+*OculusPlatformBP Plugin* by ItsNotMeTrustMe *(Brian Edward Hicks)* of InnerLoop LLC, 2020<br>
+This plugin was not created by, or in partnership with, Oculus or Epic Games.<br>
 No guarantees are made about anything.
-Use at your own risk.
+Use at your own risk.<br>
 Please drink responsibly.